• Skip to primary navigation

 • When baking, these cookies will expand.
 Be sure to leave at least 2 inches between each on the cookie sheet.

-• The trick to making perfect soft gluten-free cookies is to pull them from the oven when the sides are firm and the center is still soft and slightly underdone.
+• The trick to making perfect soft gluten-free cookies is to keep an eye on the baking process and pull them from the oven when the sides are firm and the center is still soft and slightly underdone.

 • Be patient!
 Letting the cookies cool completely to room temperature will result in a perfectly textured gluten-free cookie.